papadeltasierra/thameswater/README.rst

 Installation
 ------------
 You will need both the `Chrome browser`_ and the `ChromeDriver - WebDriver for Chrome`_.
-The `ChromeDriver - WebDriver for Chrome`_ allows this Python application to drive the Chrome browser just as if you were sat their typing and clicking links – you can sit and watch this happen if you like by not running this script ‘headless’.
+The `ChromeDriver - WebDriver for Chrome`_ allows this Python application to drive the Chrome browser just as if you were sat their typing and clicking links – you can sit and watch this happen if you like by not running this script 'headless'.

-So install the `Chrome browser`_ if you haven’t already and then copy the `ChromeDriver - WebDriver for Chrome`_ to somewhere on your system before installing this utility.
+So install the `Chrome browser`_ if you haven't already and then copy the `ChromeDriver - WebDriver for Chrome`_ to somewhere on your system before installing this utility.

 It is recommended that you install the utility into either Virtualenv_ or Venv_ environment and you must use Python3_ not Python2_.
 Once the environment is created, the following should install this utility:
 ::